 Speech Link is our original package used to identify and support children with developmental speech sound difficulties.
 Launched in 2003, it is still used widely throughout the UK to help schools decide who needs to be seen by a Speech and Language Therapist and those at risk of literacy difficulties.
 Suitable for children aged 4 to 8 years, Speech Link helps demystify speech work and helps support staff work effectively with children’s common speech sound errors.

 Our online, screening assessment is fun, quick and easy to administer.
 It identifies whether a child’s speech is as it should be for their age.
 If a delay is present the package will recommend a programme of work.
 It will clearly indicate when a Speech and Language Therapist’s opinion is required, helping you make the most of your external agency support.

 Speech Link includes 23 planned and resourced speech interventions covering all common developmental speech errors.
 Each programme comes with clear instructions on how to help children produce and listen for sounds on their own, in words and in sentences.
 Over 600+ downloadable resources are included so staff do not have to waste valuable time trying to find the right pictures for each sound.
-Speech work is always most effective when school programmes are backed up with home practise.
+Speech work is always most effective when school programmes are backed up with home practice.
 Speech Link provides extensive resources for parents including over 30 activities for home practice and information sheets.

 The ability to hear the difference between different speech sounds is essential for both speech and literacy development.
 Our interactive online listening games can be used across the whole class to develop good listening, auditory analysis and sound discrimination skills.
 These fun, engaging games guide the children through 5 different levels from listening to single sounds to identifying sounds at the beginning and ends of words.
 Certificates are included making them an indispensable classroom resource for early phonics work.